Ordina-Group/automation-tooling/workshops/angular2/exercises/exercise_03_Services-and-Observables_solutions.md

 ```

 ### step2:
-Import `HttpModule` and `Observable` in the main NgModule and expose the api_endpoint.
+Import `HttpModule` and `Observable` in the main NgModule and expose the api_endpoint in the providers section.

 ```javascript
 ...